 How can you Apply for Medicare Coverage in Winston-Salem, North Carolina?

-To apply for Medicare coverage, you can apply online, by telephone, or at your local office.
-You can also visit your local Social Security Administration (SSA) office, but this will only help you enroll for Medicare Parts A and B.
+You can apply online, by telephone, or at your local office to apply for Medicare coverage.
+You can also visit your local Social Security Administration (SSA) office, which will only help you enroll for Medicare Parts A and B.

 Is Medigap Cheaper than Medicare Advantage in Salem, North Carolina?

 Generally, Medigap premiums are higher than Medicare Advantage premiums, but there are lower out-of-pocket expenses.
-To figure out the best plan for you, calculate how much you expect to pay for healthcare over the next year.
+To determine your best plan, calculate how much you expect to pay for healthcare over the next year.
 Then, compare that to your annual premium cost.

 Do Medigap Premiums in Salem, North Carolina Increase With age?

-No, Medigap Premiums do not increase with age.
-Every single beneficiary on a Medigap Plan will be charged the same amount, regardless of age.
+No, Medigap Premiums don’t increase with age.
+Every beneficiary on a Medigap Plan will be charged the same amount, regardless of age.
 Premiums may increase because of other factors, such as inflation, but not because of your age.

 Do Medigap Premiums Increase Every Year in Salem, North Carolina?